Kid Icarus: Uprising Gamefaqs Board Knowledge Compendium V.2.03

 Q: What makes weapons in the shop be on sale?

 Q: What refreshes the shop?

-A: Clearing any chapter or clearing boss battles always refreshes it, and each together mode match has a chance to refresh it*.
+A: Clearing any chapter or clearing Boss Battle always refreshes it, and each Together mode match has a chance to refresh it.

 Q: There’s a weapon I want to buy, but I don’t have enough hearts.
-How can I earn heart without refreshing the shop?
+How can I earn hearts without refreshing the shop?

-A: Grind up any weapon you don’t need.
+A: Grind up any weapons you don’t need.

-The monoeye in the training ground also give hearts, just get a weapon w/ heart bonus +3, then use heart booster and instant death attack.
-Be warned that the monoeye will stop giving out hearts after 10 deaths.
-Incidentally, the monoeye dummy has exactly 510.7 HP.
+The Monoeye in the Practice Range also gives hearts, just get a weapon with Heart bonus +3, then use Heart Booster and Instant Death Attack to earn 61 hearts per kill.
+Be warned that the Monoeye will stop giving out hearts after 10 deaths.
+Incidentally, the Monoeye dummy has exactly 510.7 HP.

 You can also play ch.